satishvis/soudot/README.md

 > They are commonly used for storing user preferences or preserving the state of
 > a utility, and are frequently created implicitly by using various utilities.

-This repository configures **Debian Testing** in my laptop automatically using Ansible e.g:
+This repository configures **Ubuntu Focal** in my laptop automatically using Ansible e.g:

 ```